nknorg/nkn-wallet-js/README.md

 NKN wallet only stores some static information such as encrypted private keys, addresses and so on.
 All dynamic information needs to be queried from a NKN node.
-By default it will try to use RPC server provided by us, but you can change it (together with NKN token ID) by calling the global configure function:
+By default it will try to use RPC server provided by NKN, but you can change it by calling the global configure function:

 ```javascript
 nknWallet.configure({